-The mark for each problem set will be counted once, and the mark for the exam will be counted twice, providing a total of five marks.
+The mark for each problem set and for the group project will be counted once and the mark for the exam will be counted twice, providing a total of seven marks.
 The lowest of these marks will be dropped and the remaining marks averaged.
 Notice that this means that, if the lowest grade is that of the exam, its weight will be halved, but it will not be completely dropped.